What is an intra-abdominal abscess?

 - Blood tests.
 Blood may be drawn to look for signs of infection or an intra-abdominal abscess.
 Particularly useful are tests that look at the number of white blood cells and other indicators of inflammation.

 - Physical exam.
-As part of your exam, your healthcare provider will take your temperature and check for tenderness in the abdomen.
+As part of your exam, your healthcare provider will take your temperature and check for tenderness in the belly.
 Sometimes, the abscess can be felt as a mass in the midsection.

 How is an intra-abdominal abscess treated?